rafatmunshi/Low-Level-Software-Design/README.md

 And , the library reflects the updated stock of the books
 ```

-Refactored small parts of code
+- Refactored small parts of code

 - Principles-
-Overall, for all the stories Java Class Structure is created in such a way that levels of abstraction are achieved with the layers.
+Overall, for all the stories Java Class Structure is created in such a way that levels of **abstraction** are achieved with the layers.
 This makes it more maintainable.
-Having interfaces like Service, DAO and their implementations- ServiceImpl, DAOImpl differently helps us to program to an interface instead of implementation so that we may be able to extend instead of modify; or use another implementation for the interfaces without changing anything where those interfaces are used (for dependency inversion).
+Having interfaces like Service, DAO and their implementations- ServiceImpl, DAOImpl differently helps us to **program to an interface instead of implementation** so that we may be able to extend instead of modify; or use another implementation for the interfaces without changing anything where those interfaces are used (for dependency inversion).
 This gives flexibility and maintainability.
+All functionalities are tested with 90+% coverage.

 The class diagram for this story is-
 ![Test Image 1](Story4.png)

-- Further improvements/refactoring ideas-
+- Improvements-
+As the classes like BooksServiceImpl, BooksServiceImplTest and BookControllerTest have gotten bigger, it would be better to refactor them and divide in three main functionality files- List, Borrow and Return.
+For this **Interface segregation** needs to be done to cater to only list, borrow and return functionalities respectively by the specific interfaces.
+This could have been achieved if, while developing story implementations iteratively, the **open closed principle** was followed, by creating  new functionality service/controllers by inheriting the initial one.
+The Interface segregation would have been achieved iteratively then.